-- A Proper hand washing and personal hygiene are important steps in preparation for catheterisation. - 1.
-Wash hands with mild soap and water and dry thoroughly - Spread the labia and cleanse around the opening of the urethra with mild, unscented soap or a non-alcoholic wet wipe.
+- A Proper hand washing and personal hygiene are important steps in preparation for catheterisation. - 1 Wash hands with mild soap and water and dry thoroughly - 2 Cleanse the glans and the opening of the urethra with mild, unscented soap or a non-alcoholic wet wipe.